Safegha/Bloodaid/README.md

   How to Install & Setup
+you can either copy followind the steps below;
 To run this project locally:
 1.Install XAMPP
 2.Copy the project folder (BloodAid) into the htdocs directory inside your XAMPP installation.